 - What are the credentials and experience of the members of the treatment team, and will the team include a child and adolescent psychiatrist with knowledge and skills in substance use treatment?

 - Does my child need inpatient treatment for detoxification?

 - Are there any risks to your treatment modality? [e.g. seizures, delirium].
 How is your treatment prepared to address these risks?

 - Based on your evaluation, does my child have other psychiatric problems in addition to the substance use problem?
 If so, will these be addressed in the treatment process?

-- How will our family be involved in our child's substance use treatment -- including the decision for discharge and the after-care?
+- How will our family be involved in our child's substance use treatment - including the decision for discharge and after-care?